Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 **Overview**
 - Learn how to create state of the art models using the Fastai Library with part 1.
-- Learn to build these models and part of the library from scratch with part 2.
+- Learn to build these models and part of the Fastai library from scratch with part 2.
 - Complement Fastai's practical approach with Andrew Ng's theoretical one with the Deep Learning Specilization.
 - Tackle advanced Python notions with a deep dive into data structures, functions decorators and closures, control flow, metaprogramming, etc.